mccraigmccraig/onyx-manifold/README.md

 Onyx plugin providing read and write facilities for Manifold.
 Based on / shamelessly ripped off of : [onyx-core-async](https://github.com/onyx-platform/onyx/blob/master/src/onyx/plugin/core_async.clj)

+This plugin works fine, but after some playing around, i've realised it's kinda pointless : in order to make the take! timeout behaviour match other plugins I had to convert the manifold streams into core.async channels (since the timeout behaviour uses alts!! and a timeout channel, and there is no straightforward manifold equivalent).
+Given this, you might as well just convert your manifold streams to core.async channels and use the core.async plugin.

 #### Installation

 In your project file: